andoniskoufris/ampsci/doc/02-modules.md

-\page modules Modules and Operators
+\page modules Modules

-\brief Descpription of modules system: available modules, operators, and ascociated options
+\brief Descpription of modules system: available modules and ascociated options

+# ampsci Module system

+\brief The modules system: listing the available modules and their options.

 The modules system is how you interact with ampsci after the wavefunction has been calculated.
 Any number of modules can be run in the same job to compute matrix elements, polarisabilities,